Getting Started

 Docker

-- Requires Docker Desktop or compatible Docker daemon
+- Requires Docker Desktop (macOS) or Docker Engine (Linux)

 - Socket expected at